 Explore nature in our flourishing Wildlife Garden, a tranquil haven for plants and animals in the heart of the city.

-The garden is home to thousands of British flora and fauna and more than 2,600 species have been identified in the garden since it opened in 1995.
+The garden is home to thousands of British flora and fauna.
+More than 3,300 species have been identified in the garden since it opened in 1995.

-You can learn more about our Wildlife Garden on the museum's blog.
+You can learn more about our Wildlife Garden on the Museum's blog.

 Find out how to get around with the Museum map.
 There are four zones to discover.

 What can you see in the Wildlife Garden in autumn and winter?

 - Autumn is the time for fantastic fungi.
 Spot velvet shank, earthstars and coral fungi in the leaf litter.
 Candle snuff, bonnets and turkey tail can be seen on dead wood.
 Spy on tiny parachute mushrooms trooping along tree bark or twigs.

 - Grey squirrels are busy burying nuts for the winter and building dreys (nests) to protect themselves from the cold weather.
 They have even taken over some of our bird boxes.

 - Jays are also on the lookout for acorns, you might see one investigating our taller trees or finding soft soil to bury a store of winter food.

 - Look out for our cheeky foxes skulking around the garden.
 One of last year's cubs has become the dominant vixen on site and we are hoping she will have cubs of her own in early spring.